PatchapongKul/CEPT_IoT_Intern/Project/Data-Bridging/README.md

-# Data Bridging from OpenHistorian to Redpanda
+# Data Bridging from PMUs to Redpanda
-This project is designed to bridge data from OpenHistorian to Redpanda, specifically focusing on phasor measurement unit (PMU) data.
+This project is designed to bridge data from phasor measurement units (PMUs) to Redpanda.
 The goal is to facilitate the transfer and processing of PMU data in a real-time streaming environment.

 ## Overview
-The data bridging process involves extracting PMU data from OpenHistorian, transforming it into a suitable format, and then loading it into Redpanda for real-time analytics and processing.
+The data bridging process involves extracting PMU data, transforming it into a suitable format, and then loading it into Redpanda for real-time analytics and processing.

 ![Overview Diagram](./Assets/overview.png)

-## Phasor measurement unit (PMU)
-PMUs are devices used to measure the electrical parameters on an electricity grid.
-They provide real-time data on the grid's status, which is crucial for monitoring and managing the grid effectively.
+- **Phasor Measurement Unit (PMU)**: A device used to measure the electrical parameters on an electricity grid in real-time data.
+It sends data over the network in C37.118 format.

-## OpenHistorian2
-OpenHistorian2 is an open-source time-series data historian designed for high-performance data ingestion and retrieval.
-It includes protocol parser using to decode IEEE C37.118.

-## Redpanda
+- **Phasor Data Concentrator (PDC)**: A system that collects data from multiple PMUs and aggregates it for further processing or transmission.

-Redpanda is a high-performance streaming platform that is compatible with Apache Kafka.
-It is designed for real-time data processing and can handle large volumes of data with low latency.
+- **Redpanda**: A high-performance streaming platform that is designed for real-time data processing.

-## TimescaleDB
-TimescaleDB is a time-series database built on PostgreSQL.
-It is optimized for storing and querying time-series data, making it a suitable choice for applications that require historical data analysis alongside real-time processing.
+- **TimescaleDB**: A time-series database built on PostgreSQL that is suitable for real-time data ingestion and querying.

+## Study Guideline
+To effectively implement the data bridging project, you should review the following topics:

+### 1. Basic Networking
+- Understand how IP addressing works.
+- Understand about port numbers and their significance in network communication.

+### 2. Docker
+- Understand how to build Docker images for your applications.
+- Understand how to create Docker containers (including port exposure).

+### 3. Other
+- Python programming
+- Docker Compose
+- Basic SQL queries (optional)